About the Team

-To prove themselves, they boldly took on the country’s four biggest mysteries: the hijacker D.B.
-Cooper, the Zodiac Killer, the burial location of Jimmy Hoffa, and what had happened to the last missing child in the Atlanta Murders.
-Tom and Dawna believe the Case Breakers have cracked them all: Cooper’s identity was revealed in two documentaries (2016 & 2022) and a multi-award-winning book; several production partners are negotiating for the concluded Zodiac investigation; the remains of Hoffa have allegedly been located; and there is a stunning twist coming in Atlanta that will shake the nation.
+To prove themselves, the Case Breakers first took on the country’s four biggest mysteries: the hijacker D.B.
+Cooper, the Zodiac Killer, the burial location of Jimmy Hoffa, and what had become of the last young boy in the Atlanta Child Murders.
+Tom and Dawna believe their unique task force has cracked them all: Cooper’s identity was revealed in two documentaries (2016 & 2022) and in a multi-award-winning book; a producer-partner is in discussions to take on the Zodiac investigation in the High Sierra; the suspected burial site of Jimmy Hoffa was provided to the FBI; and there is a stunning twist in the Georgia ACM case that will shake the nation.

 On behalf of the Case Breakers and civil servants everywhere, thank you and God bless.

 Tom and Dawna Colbert crossed paths in 1990 while each was trying to solve a crime that personally affected them.
-Both cases led to arrests and convictions; they were later separately portrayed in TV movies for those efforts.
+Both cases led to arrests, convictions and national media coverage; they were later separately portrayed in TV movies for those efforts.

 Before and after their 1993 marriage, they have supported a variety of humanitarian missions and public safety causes.
 A few samples: